 “Why are you running away from your leadership calling?”

-What… I replied surprisingly!
-“Why are you running away from your leadership calling?” she whispered again quietly to me.
+What… I replied, surprisingly!
+“Why are you running away from your leadership calling?” she whispered again quietly.
 It was the last question my career coach offered me on a silver platter.
-I had been appointed to many leadership positions in the past and was a little nervous but excited about future prospects of opportunity in my own business.
+I had been appointed to many leadership positions and was a little nervous but excited about prospects of opportunity in my own business.

 She’d helped weave a beautiful picture of past great accomplishments.
 Youngest ever solo glider pilot in Africa, sporting achievements at school.
-“Sword of Honour” for best candidate officer and commendations in the military, corporate divisional manager, and the list goes on.
+“Sword of Honour” for best candidate officer and commendations in the military, corporate, divisional manager, and so on.
 The promising hope of a bright future stared at me.
 Why had I not looked for help or taken a coach earlier?

 My 6 months of coaching was an amazing journey of discovery.
 I was still determined but apprehensive, feeling a lack of confidence from past failures and recent workplace stresses.

 From that moment on finding that calling was very important to me.
-2 years later everything started to fall into place when I joined the John Maxwell Team.
-My leadership (and business) skills, however, were about to be tested to the limit.
-I call it, “My Big Revamp”.
+2 years later, everything started to fall into place when I joined the John Maxwell Team.
+However, my leadership (and business) skills were about to be tested to the limit.
+I call it “My Big Revamp”.

 So what have I learned about Leadership?